diannegabriel/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 Tweeter is a better alternative as there is no weirdness going on, no toxicity, and it's all about having fun!
+This app was made using JavaScript, CSS, and HTML.

 !["Tweeter"](https://github.com/diannegabriel/tweeter/blob/master/docs/overall.gif)